-Conduct the Public Hearing and approve the recommended actions as presented.
+- 1. Conduct the Public Hearing and approve the recommended actions as presented.
 Staff recommends this alternative, as it is consistent with the 1972 Act and will allow for collection of revenue necessary to support the services the District was created to provide.
-This alternative will avoid additional burdens to the General Fund to provide the services.

-- Conduct the Public Hearing and do not approve the recommended actions as presented.
+This alternative will avoid burdening the General Fund to provide the services. - 2.
+Conduct the Public Hearing and do not approve the recommended actions.
 Staff does not recommend this alternative as it may prevent the City from levying the FY 2025/26 assessments and collecting the funding to support the services of the District as requested by the property owners.
-Selection of this alternative will require additional contributions from the General Fund. - 3.
-Open the Public Hearing but continue consideration of the remaining recommendations to a future CSD Board meeting.
-Staff does not recommend this alternative as it may prevent the City from meeting the County's deadline to include the assessments on the FY 2025/26 property tax roll.
+Selection of this alternative may require a contribution from the General Fund. - 3.
+Open the Public Hearing but continue consideration of the remaining recommendations to a future regular CSD Board meeting.
+Staff does not recommend this alternative as it may prevent the City from meeting the County's deadline to include the assessment on the FY 2025/26 property tax roll.